 Responsible Decision Making Lesson Instructions

-Note: The grade ranges provided serve as guides, and the lesson graduates into deeper thinking.
+Note: The grade ranges provided serve as guides.
 Read through the materials carefully, and begin or end wherever feels appropriate for your group of students.

 Tell students that today you will be revisiting the classroom rules.
 Have students list the rules together.
 As each rule is named, ask: